 Question 8.
 In the context of NG 9-1-1, the Department is asking for public views on whether PSAPs should use only those interpreters who are specifically trained to handle emergency calls in using interpreting services on-site or via VRI.

 Question 9.
 The Department also seeks comments on any other methods for ensuring equal access to NG 9-1-1 for individuals with disabilities.
 Should the Department issue standards for other methods to provide accessible NG 9-1-1 services?
-Should the Department require specialized training to ensure that these services can effectively respond to the needs of people with disabilities in an NG 9-1-1 environment?
+Should the Department require specialized training to ensure that these services can effectively Start Printed Page 43451respond to the needs of people with disabilities in an NG 9-1-1 environment?

 B. Performance Standards as Opposed to Technical Standards

 The Department is aware of ongoing efforts by both the National Emergency Number Association (NENA) and the Association of Public-Safety Communications Officials International to develop technical standards for guidance to service providers, equipment manufacturers, and industry-related standard setting bodies.
 The Department has used the performance standard of “direct access” for PSAPs in enforcing title II.